Home Companies LULU

 Structural Read

-Lululemon Athletica designs and sells premium athletic apparel and accessories, operating a global supply chain and retail network.
+Lululemon Athletica designs and sells athletic apparel and accessories, focusing on premium activewear.
+The company has a strong brand and is expanding rapidly.

 Explore how LULU compares across its peer group